Trees Are Aware of Their Neighbors and Give Them Room. In 'crown shyness,' some tree species respect those nearby and keep their leaves to themselves.

 The idea that plants communicate with each other is normally based in science-fiction or fantasy, but new research out of The University of Western Australia reveals that this actually may be the case.
 UWA Postdoctoral Research Fellow Dr. Amazing Plants.
 Researchers find electrical current stemming from plants.
 In an electrifying first, Stanford scientists have plugged into algae cells and harnessed a tiny electrical current.

 The ID system lies in the roots and the chemical cues they secrete.
 The finding not only sheds light on the intriguing sensing system in plants, but also may have implications for agriculture and even home gardening.
+The study, which is reported in the scientific journal Communicative & Integrative Biology, was led by Harsh Bais, assistant professor of plant and soil sciences at the University of Delaware.
 Plants Know Their Relatives — And Like Them! - Wired Science.
 Unlike many human brothers and sisters, plant siblings appear to do their best to get along, sharing resources and avoiding competition.

 In a study of more than 3,000 mustard seedlings, scientists discovered that the young plants recognize their siblings — other plants grown from the seeds of the same momma plant — using chemical cues given off during root growth.
 And it turns out mustard plants won’t compete with their brethren the way they will with strangers: Instead of rapidly growing roots to suck up as much water and minerals as possible, plants who sensed nearby siblings developed a shallower root system and more intertwined leaves.
 “It’s possible that when kin are grown together, they may balance their nutrient uptake and not be greedy,” plant biologist Harsh Bais of the University of Delaware said in a press release.